hemeac/kiwiTechTree/README.md

 * Ж-20 "Moroz" Spaceplane 1.3

 ## Planned Mods
-* Roadmap for [Version 1.0](https://github.com/hemeac/kiwiTechTree/milestone/1) to see what the planned mod support will be.
+* Roadmap for [Version 1.0](https://github.com/hemeac/kiwiTechTree/milestone/1) to see what the remaining plans are for 1.0 (at this point, mostly part balancing).
 * "Near Future" roadmap for [Version 1.5](https://github.com/hemeac/kiwiTechTree/milestone/2).
 Some of these are a bit ambitious and not sure that I will practically get them done on my own.
 * "Possible" roadmap for [Version 2.0](https://github.com/hemeac/kiwiTechTree/milestone/3)